Satrat/midi-pedal/README.md

 ### Modes
-Press: emit a MIDI message when stomp box is pressed Press & Release: emit a MIDI message when a stomp box is pressed, and an independent message when it is release
+Press: emit a MIDI message when stomp box is pressed

+Press & Release: emit a MIDI message when a stomp box is pressed, and an independent message when it is release

 Cycle: Loop through a cycle of messages on repeated presses, with a max cycle length of 7

 ## To-Do List
 - Add electrical diagram to README
-- Save configurations on the controller between power cycles
+- Save configurations between power cycles
 - Allow saving/loading of configuration setups within the app
 - Set up pyinstaller for configuration app